briggsb9/gptvision-property-maintenance-demo/README.md

 - Using GPT-4 to generate text descriptions for case photos, offering a summary of the issue, the required tradesperson, and flagging cases where mould is present
 - Writing the GenAI insights back to the sample maintenance request system (SQL DB) and establishing an Azure AI Search index for text vector searches and Gen AI inference.

 The main objective is to act as an 'index generator,' rapidly providing a dataset for Azure AI exploration.
+This is **not** intended for production use.

 ## Table of Contents